ArkEcosystem/mainsail-tx-tester/README.md

 pnpm run fixtures
 ```

 Fixtures can be configured in `config/fixtures.js`.
 They defaults are used for generating fixtures for our test suites.
+For fixtures with a second signature, please first set `senderSecondPassphrase` before generating the fixtures.

 ## Configuration